 Hundreds of thousands of people are diagnosed with lung cancer in the U.S. each year.
 In fact, more people die of lung cancer than of colon, breast and prostate cancers combined.
 Thankfully, researchers are making great strides in understanding this disease and how to more effectively treat it.

-- In the U.S., an estimated 228,820 people will be diagnosed with lung cancer in 2020.
+- In the U.S., an estimated 235,760 people will receive a diagnosis of lung cancer this year.

-- Lung cancer is the second most common cancer in both men and women and expects to claim 135,720 lives in 2020 in the U.S.
+- Lung cancer is the second most common cancer in both men and women and expects to claim 131,880 lives in 2021 in the U.S.